-The Marymount Library is committed to supporting the university’s mission as a caring student-centered community of learning by providing convenient and effective access to high quality library services and programs, collections in a variety of formats and information resources designed to meet the intellectual and professional needs of the Marymount community.
-In keeping with this mission, the Library seeks to:
+The MCU Library is committed to supporting the university’s mission as a caring student-centered community of learning by providing convenient and effective access to high quality library services and programs, collections in a variety of formats and information resources designed to meet the intellectual and professional needs of the Marymount community.
+In keeping with this mission, the library seeks to:

-Marymount California University library is also pleased to offer its exceptional library services to our neighbors in Rancho Palos Verdes by extending borrowing privileges to our circulating print collection.
+Marymount California University library is pleased to offer its library services to our Rancho Palos Verdes neighbors and extend borrowing privileges to our circulating print collection.
 Residents may obtain a library card by speaking to the librarian.

-Marymount California University library is a member of the American Library Association, OCLC and SCELC.
-It offers Reciprocal Faculty Borrowing Privileges and Reciprocal Interlibrary Loan Privileges to SCELC member libraries.
+Marymount California University library is a member of the American Library Association, Online Computer Library Center and Statewide California Electronic Library Consortium.
+It offers reciprocal faculty borrowing privileges and reciprocal interlibrary loan privileges to SCELC member libraries.

 Marymount California University Library supports the American Library Association’s Library Bill of Rights.
 All circulation and patron records, as well as other records identifying names of users with specific materials, are considered confidential.

-Although the collection of Marymount Library is primarily to support the use of faculty, staff, and students, guest cards may be issued to residents of Palos Verdes, Rancho Palos Verdes, Rolling Hills, and Rolling Hills Estates in order to extend borrowing privileges to residents in the neighboring communities.
+Although the MCU Library exists primarily to support faculty, staff and students, guest cards extending borrowing privileges may be issued to residents of neighboring Palos Verdes, Rancho Palos Verdes, Rolling Hills and Rolling Hills Estates.
+Guests are expected to adhere to library policies as follows:

 Examples of inappropriate conduct include: